Fanfic / Touhou Ibunshu

 "Here lies Marisa Kirisame.
 Why did it hurt so bad when I thought she was dead?
 I don't care that much, I swear I don't."

 - Villainous Breakdown: Yukari's starts when she's confronted by Yuyuko and Youmu, and devolves into savagery when Ran returns.
 However, she collapses, sobbing, when confronted by Chen.

-- Wham Episode: Chapter 7 of Remixed Cherry Blossom.
+- Wham Episode: Chapters 7 and 15 of Remixed Cherry Blossom.

 - Who Wants to Live Forever?: The greatest issue for Yukari and Mokou, which has driven them to commit acts of villainy in the past.
 Kaguya and Eirin are not entirely immune, though their relationship with each other apparently serves as a buffer against the worst of it.
 Indeed, since Mokou herself sometimes acknowledges that Eirin didn't mean to kill her thieving father, and that she has herself to blame for drinking the Hourai Elixir, Mokou's chronic animosity towards them may be about envy for their relationship as much as it is about wanting an outlet for her immortality angst.